Landowners

 Any area that holds water after heavy rain may be suitable for koala tree planting.

-Newly-planted trees must be protected from livestock by fencing, and from wild animals by tree guards.
+Newly-planted trees must be protected from wild animals by tree guards, and from livestock by fencing.

 If you have livestock and the planting site is not fenced off, it will need to be before planting.
 This cost is expected to be borne by the landowner.